 Here's a simple data-driven process to help you know which blog posts to share again:

 Look at your last two month's worth of blog posts.
-Collect the shares information either from your CoSchedule social media editorial calendar or from the social shares plugin you likely already have installed on your blog.
+Collect the shares information from your CoSchedule social media editorial calendar using Social Analytics:

 From there, find the average shares a typical post gets by using this simple formula: sum of all blog post shares ÷ number of blog posts in your sample = average number of shares per blog post.

 Now, when a blog post runs through its original social media posting schedule, simply look at the number of shares it received.
 If it got more than your average blog post, schedule more social shares for that blog post.